esa/SpOC3/README.md

 <image src="images/torso.png" align="right"  alt="Torso Decomposition" width="250" height="250"/>

+Before we can start designing astonishing megastructures in the GRAIL or OASIS project, we need to arrange the building blocks suitably.
+These blocks, called nodes or vertices, are bound to specific pairwise interactions.
+Some blocks clearly belong to the same part of the megastructure, while others share no interaction.
+For an effective and energy-efficient structure setup, it is critical to identify an ordering of the nodes that indicates parts of the structure that can be assembled concurrently, and that encodes a global blueprint for recursively constructing the megastructure.
+At the Graph Reduction Algorithm for Planetary-scale Hyper-optimisation (GRAPH) meta-project, we develop the toolkit for exactly this task -- and we hope that engaged scientists and engineers like you will help us to complete the project in time!

 ### Problem 2: Interferometric Mission

 <image src="images/golomb.png" align="right"  alt="Interferometric Mission" width="250" height="250"/>

 ### Problem 3: Programmable Cubes